SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ## The Airport Analogy
 ### Airports are able to manage high volumes of people and effeciently direct to their gates while minimizing confusion and maximizing compliance with the system demands.
 We can take inspiration from this in the following ways:
  - Segmentation and Pre-Sorting
-    - At airports: Pssangers are sorted into different terminals, gates, or check-in lines based on their destination, ticket class, or security needs, minimizing bottlenecks and confusion
+    - At airports: Pssangers are sorted into different terminals, gates, or check-in lines based on their destination, ticket class, or security needs, minimizing bottlenecks and confusion.
+The new self-service kiosk system that passengers use to check-in, select seats and print boarding passes.
-    - Applying it to the A&E: We can use a pre-arrival triage which can based on severity, age and attendance type to direct patients to
+    - Applying it to the A&E: We can use a pre-arrival triage which can based on severity, age and attendance type.
+This can be acheived with mobile/web apps or kiosks present at the hospital sites that take the patients details and give a ticket and path to direct patients to:
        - Full A&E - The Emergency Department (for high-acuity cases)
        - Minor Injuries Units (for low-acuity cases)
        - GPs (for non-urgent cases)
+    - Patients can self-report symptoms via apps before arriving.
+The app can also dynamically re-route them to the correct site on real-time factors like distance, wait time and availability.

 - Visual Cues and Navigation
    - We can see that airports have clear signage and real-time updates that help guide the passengers to the where they need to be.
 Passengers receive immediate and location-specific messages about gates, amenities and services in their devices.
 Displaying real-time information on way finding at central points.